 Overall System Status:

-In situations where too many requests for assistance come from staff in a department at the same time, that department’s consultant will set up a triage system so that the most important problems are given priority.
+Additionally, we will try to help with any technology-related problem not specifically mentioned above.
+If it is something beyond what we can help you with, we will refer you to another Information Technology Services staff person or an outside vendor.
+Examples of this type of referral may include help with the UNIX operating system, help with specialized equipment, or hardware upgrades or repairs.
+We do not do anything that requires us to open the computer case because we are not insured for that type of service.
+If you need additional memory, a new hard drive, or something replaced within your computer, we will refer you to The Computer Store or to an outside vendor.In situations where too many requests for assistance come at one time, we have a triage system so that the most important problems are given priority.
+(See Prioritizing Requests below.)
 In addition, we have created a list of hardware and software with which we are familiar; see Supported Hardware and Software.
 Staff who purchase items found on this list make it easier for the consultant to help them.
 Items that are not on this list are given a lower priority for support than items on this list.
 In some cases, if a staff member has a problem with an item not on the supported list, the consultant will not be able to help them, but will most likely refer them to the vendor of that product.

 Requests for help that we receive are prioritized in the following manner:

-Last Updated: 1/14/13
+Last Updated: 10/21/14